tapestry-pipeline/grouparoo-config-kickstart/README.md

 ## Usage

-This respository is cloned into your local project folder during the 'tapestry kickstart' command.
+This respository is cloned into your local project folder during the `tapestry kickstart` command.
 This respository supplies the necessary Grouparoo configuration files to build a Grouparoo Image.
 Of note, this respository includes configuration files to connect Snowflake, the data warehouse, as the source and Mailchimp as the destination to Grouparoo.